-Of the 16 categories I mentioned in the first post (Organizing a wedding in six months – Part 1 – Early planning), one thing that makes almost no sense at first blush is to have an engagement heading.
+Of the 16 categories I mentioned in the first post (Planning a wedding in six months – Part 1 – Early planning), one thing that makes almost no sense at first blush is to have an engagement heading.
 After all, aren’t you already engaged if you’re planning the wedding together?

 For us, the answer was yes and no.

 As I mentioned in the last post, we kind of “decided” this was the year we were both ready and we would move forward with a wedding.
 We’d been together six years, were already living together and had bought a house together, but we hadn’t gotten married yet.
 Without getting too far into personal details, my wife is a lot younger than me, and while she was ready for the rest, she wasn’t ready for marriage and I wasn’t pushing.
 So I didn’t want to spring an engagement ring on her if she wasn’t ready.
 Then we decided we WERE ready, and we were planning a date, but she had no ring, since we kind of “discussed” our way into it, it wasn’t a “fun and spontaneous” moment.

 You also might have noticed in the previous post, that one of my MUST-HAVES was a ring for my wife-to-be.
 I wanted her to have the engagement ring, to enjoy it, to enjoy the experience of getting it.
 Yet I knew it wouldn’t exactly be a surprise, so some of the “fun” part of the experience — the stories that people tell for years — was missing.
 And I didn’t want her to miss out on any part of the “wedding” or “engagement” experience.